datanav/docs/getting-started.rst

 Tips

   - The entities you find in the "Output"-tab of the pipe are the same as the entities in the dataset with the same name.
 The entities in the "Latest" category is the current dataset.
 In "Latest w/ deleted" you will also find the hr-person entities som the first pipe run.
 In the "All" category you will find previous versions of all entities as well as the current and deleted entities.
-  - The number of previous entities to keep is two by default and can be changed with a :ref:`compaction <pipe_compaction>` config.
+  - The number of previous entities to keep in the dataset is two by default and can be changed with a :ref:`compaction <pipe_compaction>` config.
   - When in the config editor use ``Alt`` + ``.`` to reformat the config and display it with correct line breaks and whitespace for improved readability.

+.. _getting-started-labs-9:

 Lab 9
 ^^^^^